rancher/opni/enhancements/aiops/20230120-Match-prometheus-metrics-to-known-anomaly-chart-patterns.md

 * the Opni metric back-end enabled.

 ## Risks and contingencies:
-* the quality of the pattern classification model.
-This requires experiments to validate it.
+* Risks: None
+* Contingencies: None.

-## Level of Effort:
+## Level of effort:
 A rough estimation:
+* week 1-3:
-* week 1: Focus on the experiments for the pattern classification model.
+    * experiments and implementation for the pattern classification model.
 This includes the data collection phase and iterations of model training & evaluation.
-* week 2: implement the [pattern classification process](#Implementation-details).
-Start to pull data from Cortex to test.
+    * pull data from Cortex to test models
-* week 3: implement the back-end apis, put every pieces together.
-Start to implement the UI.
+    * implement the back-end apis
+    * implement UI.
 * week 4: Integration and testing.

 ## Resources: